nt246/NTRES-6100-data-science/assignments/assignment_5.md

 ## Instructions: Please read through this before you begin

-- This assignment is due by **10pm on Thursday 10/03/2024**.
+- This assignment is due by **10pm on Thursday 10/02/25**.
 Please upload it using your personal GitHub repository for this class.

-- Please name your R markdown file `assignment_5.Rmd` and the knitted markdown file `assignment_5.md`.
+- Please name your Quarto file `assignment_5.qmd` and the rendered markdown file `assignment_5.md`.

 - For this assignment, please **reproduce this markdown file** using R